Tosox/Destiny.ut/README.md

 > This is not a ready-to-use cheat and as such it is highly recommended that you do not use this

+## Notes
+> **Note**
+> Working on this project has been a lot of fun, and I learned a lot in the process.
+> My knowledge and my code style has improved notably since I started with this project, so thank you to everyone who helped me.

 ## Disclaimer
 This program is for educational purposes only!